hheiling/paper_glmmPen_FA/README.md

 # Replication of Paper Tables and Content: Simulation and Case Study Output

-The folder Replication/ contains RData files in the Replication/Paper_Results/ directory which contain summary results for each set of simulations outlined in the paper as well as the summary results for the case study analyses.
+The folder Replication/ contains RData files in the Replication/Paper_Results_Revision/ directory which contain summary results for each set of simulations outlined in the paper as well as the summary results for the case study analyses.
 The code to replicate the tables and content outlined in the paper is given in the "replication.R" code file.

 In order to replicate the tables and content in the paper, run the following R code:

 ```
-# Define path to the Replication/ folder contents
+# Define path to the Replication/ folder contents, edit as appropriate
 path = "~/paper_glmmPen_FA/Replication"
 # Run code
 source(sprintf("%s/replication.R",path))